-According to the flight phases defined by the ICAO, of the 38 major civil air transport occurrences in the preceding 10 years, 17 happened during the en route phase (the largest proportion); these occurrences involved abnormal cabin pressure, smoke, turbulence, and engine malfunction.
-15 occurrences took place during the landing phase and involved runway excursions, tail strikes, and hard landings.
-The numbers of occurrences by flight phase are shown in Figure 13.
+According to the flight phases defined by the ICAO (see attachment), of the 33 major civil air transport occurrences over 10-year period, 16 happened during the landing phase (the largest proportion); these occurrences involved runway excursions, tail strikes, and hard landings.
+During the enroute phase, a total of 13 accidents occurred, including abnormal cabin pressure, smoke, turbulence, and engine malfunction, etc., as shown in Figure 13 shown.